-Customer relationships and trade name are amortized on a straight-line basis and the amortization expense is recorded in sales and marketing expenses in the consolidated statement of operations.
-Developed technologies is amortized on a straight-line basis and the amortization expense is recorded in cost of product revenue in the consolidated statement of operations.
+Customer relationships and trade name are amortized and the amortization expense is recorded in sales and marketing expenses in the consolidated statement of operations.
+Developed technologies are amortized and the amortization expense is recorded in cost of product revenue in the consolidated statement of operations.